Jan Jennings

 Patricia Ann Cassano

-Patricia A. Cassano, MPH, Ph.D., is the Alan D. Mathios Professor in the Division of Nutritional Sciences, Cornell University.
+Patricia A. Cassano, MPH, Ph.D., is the Alan D. Mathios Professor Emerita in the Division of Nutritional Sciences, Cornell University.
 The Division of Nutritional Sciences is in the Colleges of Human Ecology and Agriculture and Life Sciences.
 Dr. Cassano served as Interim Director (2018-2019), then as Director of the Division of Nutrition Sciences (2019-Jan 2024).
-She is also Professor in the Department of Population Health Sciences Division of Epidemiology at Weill Cornell Medical College, and she
+She is also Professor in the Department of Population Health Sciences Division of Epidemiology at Weill Cornell Medical College, and

 Jung-hye Shin